-Contact your health care provider if you have any questions or concerns about COVID-19 vaccines.
+Contact your provider if you have any questions or concerns about COVID-19 vaccines.

 If you think you are having a severe reaction to a COVID-19 vaccine after leaving the vaccination site, you should call 911 or the local emergency number right away.
-Symptoms of an immediate allergic reaction appearing in the first 4 hours after receiving the vaccine include:
+Symptoms of severe allergic reaction appearing in the first 4 hours after receiving the vaccine include: